 U.S. Army Achieves Huge Performance Boost and Cost Savings with Oracle SuperCluster

-By Michael Palmeter (Engineered Systems Product Management) on Aug 13, 2014
+By Michael Palmeter -Engineered Systems Product Management-Oracle on Aug 13, 2014

 The U.S. Army AL&T Magazine has published an excellent article called "PBUSE PLUS, CECOM Web-based logistics server solution creates property book system efficiency".
 This article discusses the U.S. Army's deployment of Oracle SuperCluster and includes a number of key success metrics that we think are excellent examples of the results that Oracle SuperCluster customers regularly experience.